January – March

 On 12th February, The Housemartins played the Wag Club in Soho.
 A great night, sold out and very different to the Room at the Top just a few months before.
 Everyone crammed together and singing along to the songs we knew.
 We stayed and said a quick hello to the band afterwards, before heading back to Surrey on the train.
 Their star was rising so quickly!

 The rockabilly / psychobilly scene produced lots of colourful quiffs, bleached jeans and sleeveless tee shirts.
 Bands like The Meteors and King Kurt were very popular.
-Not really our thing, there was however also a more indie side, that produced bands like Terry and Gerry.
+Not really my thing, there was however also a more indie side, that produced bands like Terry and Gerry.
 Their album, ‘From Lubbock To Clintwood East’ was popular in Our Price Woking, among staff and customers alike.
 They’d been on tv. a few times too, so I decided to book them.

 Here they are performing live on ‘The Tube’ in 1985.

 It was freezing in early 1986.
 I got a call at work on the day of our Terry and Gerry gig to say that there was too much snow on the roof of The West End Centre and they couldn’t open the venue that night.
 By luck a larger venue, also in Aldershot; The Princess Hall, was free and we were able to hold the gig there.
 This turned out to be very lucky as more people than we could have fitted into The W.E.C. turned up.
 We were happily able to accommodate them all at The Princess Hall.
-We made a bit of money and the night was brilliant.
+We made a bit of money and the night was a great success.

 Inspector Tuppence and the Sexy Firemen